From Silence, Wisdom

 A city-state led by a line of Ladies, each hand-picked by the last to rule.
 Selene is geographically small but culturally prominent and known throughout Aeldos as heir to the Old Imperium and a key cultural and trade hub.
 Selene proper is confined to a massive first age city, the remains of the capital of one of the major factions of the Imperium.
 This core is surrounded by a later built city known as Threshold.
 Selenes’ defenses are fierce and nearly impenetrable.
 In particular, Selene benefits from a contingent of first era machines colloquially known as clatterjacks.
-It is sometimes derisively called a ‘mongrel city’ due to the diverse makeup of its citizenry.
+Selene is a cosmopolitan trading hub with a culture as rich as any of the more geographically expansive cultures but it is sometimes derisively called a ‘mongrel city’ due to the diverse makeup of its citizenry.

 You can see the city of Selene and its smaller sibling Threshold from a great distance across the plains that surround it.
 Selene is a brilliant gem set into the artificial range of mountains known as Fengyras (Fen-gy-ras), a word which translates roughly as the Moon Bridge Mountains.
 These sheer stone edifices are pulled up from the land as if by celestial might and the city sits within the tallest peak, its edges curving outwards but its heart carved from the stone itself.
 Scout towers dot the well paved road to Selene; a mix of first and third age construction used as rally points and beacons to warn Selene of approaching enemies, and as lodging for the Sentries who patrol the area against beast and bandit.
 The roads to Selene cut through vast idyllic plains that are dotted with small farming settlements and though these farmers are not citizens of Selene in the true sense they live by selling their goods to the city and benefit from the protection of the Sentinels.
 In times of war these farmers often seek refuge in the lesser city of Threshold.